-But there is a term for it — vin ordinaire, a French expression that means cheap wine for everyday use.
-Or, ordinary wine, as opposed to fine wine from Bordeaux and Burgundy, which is traditionally reserved for special occassions.
+There is a term for it — vin ordinaire, a French expression that means cheap wine for everyday use.
+Or, ordinary wine, as opposed to fine wine from Bordeaux and Burgundy, which is traditionally reserved for special occasions.

 And in the past five years we have hardly seen any real vin ordinaire (by which I mean a common, inexpensive table wine) sold in America.
 The humble gallon jug virtually disappeared in 1943 from our wine merchants’ shelves; instead, the undistinguished reds and whites from the mass production areas of California appeared in fancy dress at a fancy price, and elaborate advertising campaigns were launched to convince us that bottles which we used to buy reluctantly for 60 cents were suddenly worth $1.50 and were being sold us as a special favor.